amitgajbhiye/biencoder_concept_property/README.md

 ## Getting Concept and Property Embedding from Pretrained Models

 - Run the `download_models.sh` bash script.
 This will download two `BERT-base-uncased` pretrained models.
-First the model pretrained on ConceptNet data in Generics KB plus the `has_property` relation data in the Conceppt Net.
+First the model pretrained on ConceptNet data in Generics KB plus the `has_property` relation data in the Concept Net.
+We refer to this model as `conceptnet_premium`.
 The second model is pretrained on `Microsoft Concept Graph (mscg)`, `Generics KB Properties (gkb)` and `Prefix Adjectives`.
 The model will be downloaded in the `trained_models` directory.
     - `bash download_models.sh`

-- Once the model is downloaded run the `get_embedding.py` module with the configuration file as follows :
+- Once the model is downloaded run the `get_embedding.py` module with the configuration file as follows:

 	- `python3 get_embedding.py --config_file configs/generate_embeddings/get_concept_property_embeddings.json`

+- The above script will generate a pickled dictionary of concept/property in the `save_dir` field of configuration file.

-- Change the fields of the configuration file as per the requirement.
-Following are the important fields of the configuration file:
+- Following are the important fields of the configuration file:
 	- `dataset_name` - Name that will be used to save the embedding pickle file at the directory path specified in `save_dir` field.
 	- `hf_checkpoint_name` and `hf_tokenizer_name` - The huggingface pretrained model ID and tokenizer name.
 For example, `bert-base-uncased`.
 	- `context_num` - Context ID used in pretraining the models.
 We used context ID - 6.